TerikaJ/Soc-Honeynet/README.md

 | AzureNetworkAnalytics_CL | 2192

-## Azure Sentinel After Hardening / Security Controls
+## MS Sentinel After Hardening / Security Controls
+Microsoft Sentinel is important for monitoring and securing cloud environments.
+It provides tools to detect and respond to security threats across the organization.
+By collecting and analyzing data, it helps identify potential issues and offers solutions to improve security.
+This tool helps protect sensitive information and ensures that the organization stays secure and compliant with industry standards.

 <img width="1488" alt="MS Sentinel Incidents AFTER" src="https://github.com/TerikaJ/Soc-Honeynet/assets/136477450/46805b22-6699-410d-87ef-33dfa7ae536c">

 ## NIST 800-53 Cybersecurity Framework